sync2brain/bossdevice-usermanual/5_demo_scripts.rst

             fprintf('\b\b\bDone\n')

-    %% Controlling bossdevice research for mu Alpha Phase Locked TTL Ouput % this could be for excitability, where we have interleaved different conditions condition_index=0;
+    %% Controlling bossdevice RESEARCH for mu Alpha Phase Locked TTL Ouput % this could be for excitability, where we have interleaved different conditions condition_index=0;
     while (condition_index <= no_of_trials)
         if(strcmp(bd.armed, 'no'))